uw-acme/HLS4ML_VS_MANUAL/documents/Nautilus/Nautilus_tutorial.md

 ## **Setting Up the Server**

-If you are joining an already started server group, skip the next section and just create the private volume.
+If you are joining an already started server group, ignore the text below and just create the private volume.
 Ask your server manager for the name of the shared volume if it exists

 For the server, there are multiple options.
 The fastest is to set everything up using single user access storage.
 In this case just download homevol.yaml
 If you want to set up a shared file system, also download sharedvol.yaml and uncomment the code near the bottom in deployment.yaml.
 In the sectiont that says mounts you can configure where each gets connected to in the server.
 Currently it is set up for the /home/user directory to be mounted individually with an additional directory /home/user/shared to be connected to the shared filesystem if you uncomment the code
 The shared filesystem is in general slower to upload to while the individual one is faster

+**Before creating each resource, make sure you aren't overwriting an existing one.
+For example, run *kubectl get pvc* and look at the returned names to see if your pvc has the same name**
 1. First, edit the name: section in each of the volumes you are using to something unique
 run: *kubectl apply -f homevol.yaml* if using the shared filesystem also run: kubectl apply -f sharedvol.yaml